Paspartout/ogo-shell/README.md

 ogo-shell
 =========

-File browser and music player for the [odroid-go].
+File browser, music player and image viewer for the [odroid-go].

 Screenshots
 -----------